Palace of Versailles

 • All other images are the property of Just Traveling Thru, LLC unless otherwise noted.

-Palace Bed Chambers
+Queen's Bed Chambers

-Queen's Bed Chamber
+Queen's Bed Chambers

 The Queen's apartment at Versailles consists of several rooms: The Queen's Bedchamber; The Queen's Private Cabinets; The Room of the Queen's Gentlemen; The Queen's Antechamber; The Room of the Queen's Guard.
 The apartment overlooks the Parterre du Midi, and parallels the King's Apartment.
 When the King's Apartment was abandoned at the end of Louis XIV's reign, the Queens continued to occupy the Queen's Apartment.